hotplot/bad-cat/README.md

 ## Does it Work?

-Version 1 certainly did:
+Yes it does:

 ![Bad cat being repelled](media/bad-cat.gif)

-Note that the cat exits the frame at approximately 35 km/h, and only visited twice before deciding our food just wasn't worth the effort.
-Our own cat was able to come and go freely without being squirted.
+Their cat only visited twice before deciding our food just wasn't worth the effort.
+Our own cat is able to come and go freely without being squirted.

-Unfortunately, version 1 was held together using duct tape and chilly bins and eventually needed to be replaced by something more robust and weatherproof.
-As part of that upgrade the classifier was modified to use Tensorflow Lite running on a Raspberry Pi with the NoIR Raspberry Pi camera.
-The image quality from the NoIR camera is poor, and so far has not been good enough for reliable image classification.
-I am hopeful that with some careful image preprocessing, or a slightly better Raspberry Pi camera, this issue can be resolved in the future.

-An alternative approach using histogram classification has also been explored.
-While this does work, it is more easily fooled by unusual inputs and increases the risk that a human will get squirted beyond acceptable levels.

 ## What's in the Repository?